nikhilnayyar002/Scrolling-Window-in-C-plus-plus/README.md

 #Scrolling selection Menu Windows

-Offers item selection control.
+Offers item selection control where each item is bounded to a function which ii triggers on selection through enter key or keycode.
 Shares some features of Scrolling input/output Window.

+#Note

+Sample programs are provided.
+You can see them and study.
+For Complete Documentation contact nikhilnayyar002@gmail.com by giving me a msg with subject 'ScrollingWindow'.
+I will help you out.